 1 - Commercial Support

 Even though JMeter is an open source project, BlazeMeter provides enterprise-grade commercial support for JMeter, similar to that of RedHat’s support for Linux.
-This includes everything from a simple request to debug an existing JMeter script, to a 5 day onsite JMeter training for a group of 20 developers run by our performance testing professionals.
+This includes everything from a simple request to debug an existing JMeter script, to an onsite JMeter training for a group of 20 developers run by our performance testing professionals.

 BlazeMeter provides both training and 24/7 support as well as professional services.
 BlazeMeter can write JMeter scripts for you from scratch, run them and analyze the results, (though at the end of the day we’d rather teach you to fish than fish for you).